tanojericko/BMI-CALCULATOR/README.md

 # BMI-CALCULATOR
-## Body Mass Index Calculator made using multiple sources on the internet
+## Body Mass Index Calculator made using multiple sources on the internet.
+Metric and Imperial measurements too!!

 Orinally written by me to practice if else statements in Java and as well as the lessons that I learned previously <br>
 <br>